- Abbreviation Guide

 - New Employees

-Shadowing is an observational experience for a period of five days or less.
-Please see the Shadowing Frequently Asked Questions (FAQs) below
+Shadowing is an observation-only experience for a period of up to 25 hours.
+Please see the Frequently Asked Questions below.

-All shadowers must provide official documentation of a current influenza vaccination if the shadowing dates take place during the flu season (October-March).”
+All shadowers must provide official documentation of a current influenza vaccination if the shadowing dates take place during the flu season (September-March).”

 - You will be notified by email if IU Health Bloomington is able to place you in a shadowing experience.
 The email will instruct you to make an appointment with the Student Placement Coordinator and to bring documents to verify the mandatory immunization requirements